-The city is divided into four main areas, Baixa and Amalfa, Bairro Alto and Estrela, North Lisbon and Belem.
+The City of Lisbon: The city is divided into four main areas, Baixa and Amalfa, Bairro Alto and Estrela, North Lisbon and Belem.
 The Alfama quarter is the oldest surviving part of the city and is home to Castelo de Sao Jorge, the Moorish Castle which can be seen almost anywhere in the city.

+Visit Lisbon: Lisbon today is lively and vibrant, with a hoard of street side cafes, restaurants and modern shops.
+The medieval Alfama district is filled with endless narrow cobbled streets and is a good starting point for exploration.
 The Catelo de Sao Jorge (St. George's Castle) is an excellent starting point to survey Lisbon, with its splendid panoramic views over the city.
 Walk down from here amongst the twisting alleys and tilting houses then take the inexpensive funicular up to the bohemian Bairro Alto district, home of the famed 'fado houses'.

 Take a ride on an Edwardian tram through Lisbon's glorious past.
 Tram 28 takes you between the Alfama and Estrela Basilica.
 Stroll amongst the flowery parks or tree-lined streets like Avenida da Liberdade - the Chams Elysees of Portugal.

 Outside Lisbon: Travel to the waterside to visit the Tower of Belem and on to the elegant Estoril, home to exiled Royalty and the fishing village of Cascais.
 There are several good museums including the Gulbenkian and the Museum of Azulejos showing the history of Portugal's hand painted tiles.